-Berberine is a herbally-derived supplement with a laundry list of health benefits.
-In fact, berberine is one of the few supplements that has actually been shown to work as well as prescription drugs in clinical trials[*].
+Berberine is an herbally-derived supplement with a laundry list of health benefits.
+Among the most noteworthy berberine benefits: It’s one of the few supplements that has been shown to work as well as prescription drugs in clinical trials[*].

 Berberine can reduce inflammation, lower your blood sugar levels, improve your gut health, and help protect your heart.
 Studies suggest it has an array of other health benefits and minimal side effects.

 Berberine is an isoquinoline plant alkaloid derived from the amino acid tyrosine.